 Award summary and conditions: Each year, Rotary selects individuals from around the world to receive fully funded academic fellowships at one of the peace centers.
 These fellowships cover tuition and fees, room and board, round-trip transportation, and all internship/field study expenses.

 There are two types of peace fellowships are available:

 Master's degree: An opportunity for master's degree fellowships at premier universities in fields related to peace and conflict resolution and prevention.
 Programs last 15-24 months and require a practical internship of 2-3 months during the academic break.
-Each year we award up to 50 master's fellowships from these institutions:
+Each year, Rotary selects up to 50 master's fellowships from these institutions: